HIV 2 Viral Load Test50+ booked in last 3 days

 Frequently Asked Questions

-The various indications for getting this test done are:
+The various indications for getting hiv 2 viral load test done are:

 - Once a person is diagnosed with HIV, he should undergo this test to get a baseline measurement of viral load in plasma.
 This will help the doctor to compare his results after the treatment with the earlier viral load.